- Genome Browser

 For instructions on creating a saved session, go to the session user guide.
 If you want to specify track settings in a URL directly, please read the section on setting track visibility via URL for a complete description.

-Or if you prefer the older style, which allows you to link to different tools, you may use the following format:
+Or if you prefer the older style, which allows you to link to different tools, you may use the following parameters:

 This longer format has the flexibility of replacing "hgTracks" with different tool names to share saved settings on the Table Browser (hgTables), Variant Annotation Integrator (hgVai), or Data Integrator (hgIntegrator).
 This will preserve your option selections and can be useful to share.
 The following format will bring the recipient to a user's custom Table Browser selections: